Delaware: Sexual orientation

-A 2012 Gallup poll found that Delaware's proportion of lesbian, gay, bisexual, and transgender adults stood at 3.4 percent of the population.
+A 2012 Gallup poll found that Delaware's proportion of lesbian, gay, bisexual, and transgender adults stood at 3.4% of the population.
 This constitutes a total LGBT adult population estimate of 23,698 people.
 The number of same-sex couple households in 2010 stood at 2,646.
 This grew by 41.65% from a decade earlier.
-On July 1, 2013, same-sex marriage was legalized, and all civil unions would be converted into marriages.
+On July 1, 2013, same-sex marriage was legalized, and all civil unions were converted into marriages.

 Religion

 The predominant religion practiced in Delaware is Christianity.
 A 2014 estimate by the Pew Research Center found that members of Protestant churches accounted for almost half of the population, though the Roman Catholic Church was the largest single denomination in the state.

-The Association of Religion Data Archives reported in 2010 that the three largest denominational groups in Delaware by number of adherents are the Catholic Church at 182,532 adherents, the United Methodist Church with 53,656 members reported, and non-denominational Evangelical Protestants, who numbered 22,973.
 By 2020, the Public Religion Research Institute determined 61% of the population was Christian.
+In 2022, the Public Religion Research Institute's survey revealed 60% were Christian, followed by Jews (3%), Hindus (1%), and New Agers (1%).

+The Association of Religion Data Archives reported in 2010 that the three largest Christian denominational groups in Delaware by number of adherents are the Catholic Church at 182,532 adherents, the United Methodist Church with 53,656 members reported, and non-denominational evangelical Protestants, who numbered 22,973.
+In 2020, the Association of Religion Data Archives reported the largest Christian denominations were the Catholic Church with 197,094; non-denominational Protestants with 49,392, and United Methodists with 39,959.

 The Roman Catholic Diocese of Wilmington and the Episcopal Diocese of Delaware oversee the parishes within their denominations.
 The A.U.M.P.
 Church, the oldest African-American denomination in the nation, was founded in Wilmington.
 It still has a substantial presence in the state.
 Reflecting new immigrant populations, an Islamic mosque has been built in the Ogletown area, and a Hindu temple in Hockessin.

 Delaware is home to an Amish community which resides west of Dover in Kent County, consisting of nine church districts and about 1,650 people.
 The Amish first settled in Kent County in 1915.
 In recent years, increasing development has led to the decline in the number of Amish living in the community.

 A 2012 survey of religious attitudes in the United States found that 34% of Delaware residents considered themselves "moderately religious", 33% "very religious", and 33% as "non-religious".
 At the 2014 Pew Research survey, 23% of the population were irreligious; the 2020 Public Religion Research Institute's survey determined 31% of the population were irreligious.
+In 2022, the same study showed 33% of the population as irreligious.

 Economy

 Affluence

-According to a 2020 study by Kiplinger, Delaware had the seventeenth most millionaires per capita in the United States; altogether, there were 25,937 such individuals.
+According to a 2020 study by Kiplinger, Delaware had the 17th most millionaires per capita in the United States; altogether, there were 25,937 such individuals.
 The median income for Delaware households as of 2020 was $64,805.